 Any number of advanced demosaicing algorithms can be used for this step, most these days are mature and very good although some are better than others depending on subject.
 Some raw converters like open source Raw Therapee and dcraw offer the user the choice of a number of different algorithms.
 The majority of raw converters however do not offer that option, adopt/adapt one demosaicer and use it under the hood.
 Do you know what demosaicing algorithm your raw converter of choice uses?

-For this test I decided to cheat and simply collapse every RGGB quartet into a single RGB pixel, keeping the R and B values for each quartet as they are and averaging the two G ones (equivalent to dcraw -h mode).
+For this test I decided to cheat and simply collapse every RGGB quartet into a single RGB pixel, keeping the R and B values for each quartet as they are in the raw data and averaging the two G ones (equivalent to dcraw -h mode).
 This is effectively 2×2 nearest neighbor demosaicing/resizing and results in a more manageable, smaller, half sized image (half linearly on each side, one quarter the area):